THE NYS SCHOLARSHIP ESSAY CONTEST

-The essay contest is open to any high school or first year college or trade school student.
-The recipient of the winning essay must attend both days of the National Youth Summit on April 17th an 18th and commit to ongoing participation in post-conference outreach.
+The essay contest is open to any high school or first-year college or trade school student.
+The recipient of the winning essay must attend both days of the National Youth Summit on November 13th and 14th and commit to ongoing participation in post-conference outreach.
 The essay should be the author’s original work.

-All essay submissions must be received no later than 5:00 p.m.
-April 13th, 2015.
-Essays postmarked by April 12th, 2015, will be considered if received prior to April 15th.
+All essay submissions must be received no later than 5:00 p.m November 6th, 2017.
+Essays postmarked by October 30th, 2017, will be considered if received by November 6th.
 Email submissions are strongly encouraged.
 Emails submissions may be submitted in the body of the email or as an attachment and sent to TheNationalYouthSummit@gmail.com.
-Submissions time stamped after 5:00 p.m. on April 13th, 2015, will not be considered.
+Submissions time stamped after 5:00 p.m. on November 6th, 2017, will not be considered.
 Mailed submissions should be confirmed by phone call to 314-495-9528 or by email to TheNationalYouthSummit@gmail.com.

-The winner of the National Youth Summit 2015 Scholarship Essay Contest will be selected by a panel of of judges on April 17th and the announcement and presentation of the scholarship made during the closing ceremony of the Summit on April 18th, 2015.
+The winner of the National Youth Summit 2017 Scholarship Essay Contest will be selected by a panel of judges on November 7th and the announcement and presentation of the scholarship made during the closing ceremony of the Summit on November 14th, 2017.

-A $1000 scholarship to one winning essay.
-The winning essay will be well written with attention to facts, grammar and spelling.
+A $500 scholarship will be awarded to one winning essay, The winning essay will be well written with attention to facts, data, grammar, and spelling.